olethanh/kindify/README.rst

 Author
 ------
 Olivier Lê Thanh Duong <olivier@lethanh.be>
-based on an idea from Laurent Peutch
+based on an idea from Laurent Peuch

 Licence
 -------